 In WOW you can't buy gold with virtual money, it has to be actual real life money.
 This business is so profitable and popular that there are even WOW gold making add-ons and dedicated forums for people to discuss strategies and gold farming techniques.

-If building up characters is a large part of the game, kitting them out in the end game gear takes time, effort and skull.
+If building up characters is a large part of the game, kitting them out in the end game gear takes time, effort and skill.

-Depending on the game this is likely to be forbidden by the games terms, but it doesn’t mean you can’t still do it.
+Depending on the game, this is likely to be forbidden by the game's terms, but it doesn’t mean you can’t still do it on the sly.

-Places such as player auctions allow you to offload your account for a proofit.
-HOWEVER, don’t be dismayed though if it you only get a paltry fee, people only pay for the best of the best when they are gaming the system.
+Places such as player auctions allow you to offload your account for a profit.
+HOWEVER, don’t be dismayed if it you only get a paltry fee...
+People only pay for the best of the best when they're gaming the system.

 Share your knowledge

-If you’re an expert at a game, they are people out there who will pay for your knowledge.
-You can make money writing an eBook and put it on Amazon to turn that knowledge into money.
+If you’re an expert at a game, there are people out there who will pay for your knowledge.
+You can make money writing an eBook, and put it on Amazon to turn that knowledge into cold hard CASH.